nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 1. Set Up

-* Make sure you are set up with all the necessary software.
+* Make sure you are set up with all the necessary software outlined in [Set Up](http://ntc-docs-unstable.surge.sh/gadget.html#setup).
 * Connect C.H.I.P.
 Pro Dev Kit to your host computer via a USB cable.

 ### 2. Create project directory